leshow/blog/content/post/udp_tokio_1_0.md

 - `UdpSocket` and it's Tcp counterparts have gotten `async` readiness checking methods [#3138](https://github.com/tokio-rs/tokio/pull/3138).
 - Everything that uses `SocketAddr` now takes it by value, since the type is `Copy` we don't need the extra layer of indirection.
 Old tokio API's would often take `&SocketAddr`. async methods still use `<T: ToSocketAddrs>`.

+## Things I would like to see in the future

+The follow is just my personal opinion, but I'd like to see some way to bound on a type that can `send`/`recv` in the same way we can `<T: AsyncRead + AsyncWrite>`.
+I think this probably won't be added until we have a zero-cost way to make async methods in traits, although I'm not sure if the tokio team even desires that behaviour at all.
+Personally, I think it would make writing `Framed` impls much more generic and allow a function to take both a `UdpSocket` or `Arc<UdpSocket>` generically.
+I could see that being useful in a few spots.